-9.3 The trademarks, service marks and logos of Candidate Manger and its products are the property of Candidate Manager.
-The customer does not have rights to use such Trademarks and nothing contained in this web site or the Terms of Service grants any right to use any Trademarks without the prior written permission of Candidate Manager.
+9.3 The trademarks, service marks and logos of Candidate Manger and its products are the property of Talent Pack.
+The customer does not have rights to use such Trademarks and nothing contained in this web site or the Terms of Service grants any right to use any Trademarks without the prior written permission of Talent Pack.
 Note: as part of our service we include logos and the words “powered by: [product name]” in the web and social media pages.
 Inclusion of the logo, along with your job listings and application process, is a condition of use for our service.

 10.1 Either party may terminate this Agreement at any time on written notice to the other if the other:

 (a) is in breach of any of the terms of this Agreement and the other party fails to remedy that breach within thirty days after receiving written notice requiring it to remedy that breach; or

 (b) is unable to pay its debts, or becomes insolvent.

 10.2 This agreement will expire at the end of the Term stated in the Contract Form except where the contract is renewed by the Customer.

 10.3 In the event that the Customer has defaulted in payment of the Fees, the Supplier may;

 (a) furnish the Customer with fourteen (14) days prior written notice of its intention to terminate this Agreement; and

 (b) may terminate this Agreement should the Customer not remedy this default within that notice period.